Let's look at an example

 }

-Before testing this new operation, update the Chromia Node to make sure it includes the new operation.
-Run the following command and wait for the next block to ensure the operation is available:
+Before testing this new operation, update the Chromia Node to ensure it includes the new operation by running the following command and waiting for the next block:

 chr node update

-After updating, let's test the new operation with a transaction where we update a book's title:
+After updating, we can test the new operation with a transaction to update a book's title:

 chr tx update_book --secret .chromia/config "ISBN001" "Chromia 101" --await